Gnbiggs/challengeone/README.md

 Database credentials are stored within the parameter store and are created from the credentials.json file.

+IAM role created for autoscaling.

+Policy then attached to the IAM role.

 RDS MySQL database is created within the same VPC and subnet.

+Auto scaling group created for the RDS.

 EC2 webserver us created with an Ubuntu AMI, using user data to install Apache, php and wordpress during bootstrap.